BurntSushi/blog/content/post/ripgrep.md

 **Analysis**: This benchmark doesn't reveal anything particularly new that we haven't already learned from previous benchmarks.
-In particular, both `rg` and `ucg` continue to be competitive, `sift` is getting bottlenecked by Go's regexp library and `git grep` has a slow down similar to the one observed in [`linux_unicode_word`](#linux-unicode-word).
+In particular, both `rg` and `ucg` continue to be competitive, `pt` and `sift` are getting bottlenecked by Go's regexp library and `git grep` has a slow down similar to the one observed in
+[`linux_unicode_word`](#linux-unicode-word).
 (My hypothesis for that slow down continues to be that `git grep` is missing the literal optimization.)
 Finally, `ag` continues to be held back by its use